Blockade of Germany (1939–1945): Post-war

-In Germany herself, the people were left to start again from almost nothing, partitioned into zones which became east and west Germany for many years by the Allied powers, a time sometimes referred to as Hour Zero.
-Although they faced a massive task, with whole cities to be rebuilt and industries reorganised to peaceful production, within a few years the West German economy achieved a miraculous turn-around, and by 1950 a Wirtschaftswunder (economic miracle) was being proclaimed.
-From 1951 onwards, France, West Germany, Italy and the Benelux nations began moves towards the unification of Western Europe with the creation of the European Coal and Steel Community (ECSC), the forerunner to the Modern European Union.
+In Germany herself, the people were left to start again from almost nothing, partitioned into zones (which became East and West Germany) for many years by the Allied powers, a time sometimes referred to as Hour Zero.
+Although the Germans faced a massive task, with whole cities needing rebuilding and industries requiring reorganisation for peace-time production, within a few years the West German economy achieved a miraculous turn-around, and by 1950 a (economic miracle) was being proclaimed.
+From 1951 onwards, France, West Germany, Italy and the Benelux nations began moves towards the unification of Western Europe, forming the European Coal and Steel Community (ECSC), the forerunner to the modern European Union, in 1952.
 The ECSC created a common market to co-ordinate the supply of critical commodities to get the wheels of European commerce moving again.
-An explicit aim of the ECSC and its successors was to minimise risk of future intra-European war, due to the trading links and better knowledge of one another.
+An explicit aim of the ECSC and of its successors was to minimise the risk of future intra-European war, by promoting trading links and by fostering better knowledge of one another.
 In this, it has so far been 100% successful, with no two countries ever having waged war on one another while they were both members.

-The German synthetic-oil programme was so successful and advanced that during the world fuel crisis of the 1970s, caused by conflict and uncertainty in the Middle East, large American industrial concerns such as Dow Chemical, Union Carbide and Diamond Shamrock began to reconsider the Nazi-era technology to see if it might provide a partial solution to their problems.
-Some 300,000 documents relating to the history of the programme, including plant diagrams, patent descriptions, detailed reports on which catalysts and additives worked best, and monthly reports from the 25 oil from coal plants had fallen into American hands at the end of the war.
-At the time, crude oil was readily available at $2 per barrel, a fifth of the cost of man-made oil, and there was very little interest in the German documents.
+The German wartime synthetic-oil programme proved so successful and advanced that during the world fuel-crisis of the 1970s (caused by conflict and uncertainty in the Middle East) large American industrial concerns such as Dow Chemical, Union Carbide and Diamond Shamrock began to reconsider the Nazi-era technology to see if it might provide a partial solution to their problems.
+Some 300,000 documents relating to the history of the programme, including plant diagrams, patent descriptions, detailed reports on which catalysts and additives worked best, and monthly reports from the 25 oil-from-coal plants had fallen into American hands at the end of the war.
+In 1945 crude oil was readily available at $2 per barrel, a fifth of the cost of man-made oil, and there was very little interest in the German documents.
 They remained in boxed storage at the National Archives in Washington for the next 30 years until chemical engineers began the arduous task of collating all the information and feeding it into a computer at the federally run Oak Ridge Energy Center.
 Although the US managed to secure alternative non-Arabian oil supplies – mainly from Venezuela – synthetic oils are widely used today, mainly in specialised areas such as the airline industry and as lubricants.